Rituverma12/cbse-class12-2022-appearance-analysis/README.md

   - Promoted headers and set data types
   - Renamed 'Type' column to 'Region' (for clarity and consistency)
   - Unpivoted School Types from CTSA to KV, resulting in 'Attribute' and 'Value' columns.
-  - Renamed 'Attribute' column to 'School Type'
+  - Renamed 'Attribute' column to 'School Type.'
   - Pivoted 'Status' into 'Regd.' and 'Appd.' columns.
   - Added computed column: